 Miclescu house, Historic mansion on Kiseleff Boulevard, Bucharest, Romania.

-After nationalization, Colonel Miclescu was forced to live in his own basement.
-In 1968, French General Charles de Gaulle visited him there, a rare moment between two notable figures.
+After nationalization, Colonel Miclescu was forced to live in the basement of his own house, while the upper floors were assigned to other tenants.
+In 1968, French General Charles de Gaulle visited him there, making it the setting of a meeting between two figures from very different worlds.

 The community of curious travelers